Ubiquiti airRouter HP WiFi: Pros and Cons

 The Ubiquiti airRouter HP (AR-HP) router released in 2011.
 It is powered by Atheros AR7241 @ 400 MHz chipset, 32 MB of RAM and 8 MB of flash.
 The N150 router is compatible with IEEE 802.11b/g/n standards, and the maximum speed that you can get with airRouter HP is 150 Mbps.
 The router has 1 x 10/100 Mbps WAN and 4 x 10/100 Mbps LAN ports.

-The airRouter HP is a basic Wi-Fi router that provides reliable wireless connectivity for small homes or apartments.
-The USB connectors on the airRouter HP router add versatility to your network by enabling file sharing, media streaming, printer sharing, and other USB-enabled functionality.
-Ubiquiti provides good customer support services through their website, which includes product documentation, FAQs, and downloads.
+The airRouter HP is a basic Wi-Fi router.
+It provides reliable wireless connectivity for small homes or apartments.
+The USB connectors on the router add versatility to your network.
+They enable file sharing, printer sharing, and other USB functions.
+Ubiquiti has actively developed innovative networking solutions.

 Brand | Ubiquiti |